bodaro/riveroad/ski.md

   * The golden rule is "people who have used the preferred rooms more than others should give up their rooms when other members arrive"
 * Never leave anything (especially a shovel) in the driveway.
   * It will get buried in snow and the plow will hit it and break and give us a costly bill.
-  * Always put shovels back (as some are Cherie's and she needs to be able to find it).
+  * Always put shovels back.
 * There is a key for you on a keyring or in a red plastic bowl in the top drawer in the kitchen.

 ##### Guest Fees

-* $35/45 (weekends and holidays).
+* $45/55 (weekends and holidays).
-* $55/65 for unaccompanied guests
+* $65/75 for unaccompanied guests
-* $55/65 for any guests after their 5th night
+* $65/75 for any guests after their 5th night
-* $75/85 for any guests after their 8th night
+* $85/95 for any guests after their 8th night
-* $150/170 for any guests after their 12th night (these types should have joined the cabin in the fall!)
+* $160/180 for any guests after their 12th night (these types should have joined the cabin in the fall!)

 * Children and infants who are not yet teenagers are half price
 * Well behaved dogs are $20 per night